gbif/hp-gb32/financial-support.md

 The deadline for applying is **30 April 2025**.

-The GBIF Secretariat will inform applicants aobut the outcome of their application shortly after the deadline.
+The GBIF Secretariat will inform applicants about the outcome of their application shortly after the deadline.

 # Events covered

-## Global Nodes Training and Global Nodes Meeting.
-16-18 October 2025
+## Global Nodes Training and Global Nodes Meeting, 16-18 October 2025

 Partial financial support is only available to those who will attend both the Global Nodes Training and Global Nodes Meeting.